Insuring Two or More Cars

 WHEN COVERAGE BECOMES EFFECTIVE

-Most insurers activate coverage immediately upon confirmation, but some may require payment before coverage begins.
-Ask your insurer about their specific policy effective date to avoid any coverage gaps.
-The entire process usually takes 15-30 minutes when you have all required information ready.
+Most insurers activate coverage immediately upon confirmation, but some require payment before coverage begins.
+Ask your insurer about their policy's effective date to avoid coverage gaps.

 How Much Does It Cost to Add Another Car to Insurance?